Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 * Can Access Home Page -- The user can access the home page from the Teacher Validate Pupil ID Page.

-* Can Access About Page  -- The user can access the about page from the Teacher Validate Pupil ID List Page.
+* Can Access About Page  -- The user can access the about page from the Teacher Validate Pupil ID Page.

-* Can Access Logout Page - user can access Logout page from the Teacher Validate Pupil ID List Page.
+* Can Access Logout Page - user can access Logout page from the Teacher Validate Pupil ID Page.

 * Can Access User list - user can access list page dedicated to their user type.